Siaka385/groupiie-tracker/README.md

 ### Search Functionality

 - **Manual Artist Search**: Users can search for artists using the search bar.
 The `searchartist.go` file handles the manual search functionality, where the input is compared with the list of artists retrieved from the API.
 If a match is found, the user is redirected to the detailed artist information page.
+- **suggestion on Artist Search**: Users are able to get suggestion on keywords they input on the searchbar.

 ### Error Handling

 The application includes custom error handling for various scenarios:

+--**400 page**: Displays when a user request for something that is inavlid to server functionality
 - **404 Page**: Displayed when the requested page is not found.
 - **500 Page**: Shown when there is a server error, with a template defined in `Errortemplate/error500.html`.
 - **Wrong Method Page**: Displays when a user tries to access a route with an invalid HTTP method, using the template in `Errortemplate/wrongmethodused.html`.